Join the Mav Team

 - Manage critical administrative tasks, including duty, incident reports, and programming documentation

-- RAs serve as a positive representative of Mercy College to students and families and are expected to demonstrate good judgment, as well as be knowledgeable about campus resources
+- Serve as a positive representative of Mercy College to students and families and are expected to demonstrate good judgment, as well as be knowledgeable about campus resources

 - Develop and manage positive interpersonal peer-leader relationships with residents by having ongoing, engaging conversations, discussing and addressing student concerns and problems

-- Assess residents’ needs and interests to design and execute experiences that fulfill programming model requirements and enhance the social, educational, and personal development of residents, connecting them to the floor
+- Assess residents’ needs and interests to design and execute experiences that fulfill programming model requirements and enhance the social, educational, and personal development of residents, fostering a sense of belonging

 - Respond to personal crises and emergencies of residents with promptness, dependability, and in a manner that shows care and consideration